blm849/networkcontainertesting/README.md

 4. Enter: ibmcloud ks cluster-config cloudnativedev
 5. Run the export command that comes back.
 6. Login to the container registry.
 Enter: sudo ibmcloud cr login
 7. Get a list of your namespaces.
-Enter: sudo ibmcloud cr namespace-list
+Enter: sudo ibmcloud cr namespace-list (mine is blm849namespace)
 8. Build your image using the information that came back.
 Enter: sudo ibmcloud cr build -t registry.ng.bluemix.net/blm849namespace/hello-world:1 .
 Note the ".ng." in the URL.
 That refers to US South.
 Also try and use a unique tag.
 I am using "1" here but if you use the same tag over and over again, you may have issues with your deployment not being updated.
 9. Deploy the app to a single pod with the name hello-world-deployment